VFPX/VFPXDeployment/docs/ThorUpdate.md

 More detailed:
 1. Install Thor
 2. Download [VFPX Deployment](#download-the-4-deployment-tool) from Thors *Check for Update* (CFU)
-3. If not allready done, create a **remote** git repository for your project, for example at github.
+3. If not already done, create a **remote** git repository for your project, for example at github.
 See [VFPX Add a Project](https://vfpx.github.io/newproject/)
-4. If not allready done, create a **local** git repository for your project root folder.
+4. If not already done, create a **local** git repository for your project root folder.
 Just init, do not add files.
-   - or clone the remote, that's up to your choice and level of git knowlodge.
+   - or clone the remote, that's up to your choice and level of git knowledge.
 5. Open your pjx or  CD into your project (anywhere) or simple
 6. Run *VFPX Project Deployment* from Thor/Applications menu
   - The program tries to figure out your project root from information provided by git in the following order: